 started buying amplifiers and Luxman MQ70 (EL34 valves)

-was on the shelf for several years until someone brought
+was my main amplifier for several years until someone brought

 in some 20 watt PSE 300B mono blocks and my road to aural

 nirvana took quite a turn as can be seen from my gear pages.
 More recently I've

 acquired some solid state amps again, the

 low-feedback, partly class A amps to run my

 6C33 triodes couldn't cope with 88-89 dB sensitivity speakers.

 I wish I had a wider selection of amps to refer to but